boraxpr/boraxpr.github.io/src/content/posts/thaitechquality.md

 They would do anything except code.

 Why were they there?
 Almost always, “my parents told me to study this.”

-That is not weird in a high-collectivism culture.
+That is not unusual here.
 But the downstream effects are brutal.

 ### Do anything except the hard part

 This mindset repeats everywhere:

 - Do anything except coding
 - Do anything except math
 - Do anything except systems
 - Do anything except responsibility

 Not because the subject is impossible.
-Because changing direction requires courage, and avoidance is easier.
+Because changing direction is costly, and avoiding the discomfort feels safer.

 So people stay in careers they dislike and optimize for escape routes.